Aglaia odorata [ah-GLAY-uh, oh-dor-AH-tuh] is a large shrub belonging to the Meliaceae or mahogany family.

 When kept indoors, the Chinese Rice Plant can tolerate temperatures down to 35° degrees Fahrenheit (2° C).

-Consistent temperature of 60° degrees Fahrenheit (15° C) is preferred.
+A consistent temperature of 60° degrees Fahrenheit (15° degrees Celsius) is preferred.

 In USDA hardiness zones 10 through 11, it’s possible to grow Chinese Perfume Plant outdoors year-round.